 Anna Atkins (1799-1871)

 Atkins was an English botanist who developed cameraless photography as a medium for recording images of plants.
 She knew both the pioneer photographer William Henry Fox Talbot, and Sir John Herschel who invented the cyanotype printing method.
+The very striking cyan blue colour is caused by a mix of ammonium ion citrate and potassium ferricyanide - in a process developed by the astronomer and scientist Sir John Herschel.
+The images produced are now commonly known as "blueprints".

 You can see images of her work online in Wikipedia.

 Her book British Algae: Cyanotype Impressions was one of the first uses of light-sensitive materials to illustrate a book.
+It focused on ferns and seaweeds.
+It was published in three volumes and only 17 known copies of the set are known to exist, in various states of completeness.

 REFERENCES for images: